When a Tree Falls on Your Property - Home Insurance

-Whether or not you’re covered depends on the precise situation.
+Whether or not you're covered depends on the why and where the tree fell.
 And with 5% of homeowners filing at least one claim every year, you need to know what to do if you have to deal with a fallen tree.
 There are many scenarios:

-Your tree falls on your home or any other structure during a storm?
+1. Your tree falls on your home or any other structure during a storm

 The national average for repairs after a storm is $7,296.
 The low end for damages may only be a few hundred while the high end can go to the tens of thousands.
 Wind damage is also the most frequent homeowners claim at roughly 25 percent of all claims.

-Storms happen.
-And with any storm, debris removal comes with the cost of damages.
-If your tree falls on any roofed structure and causes damage to your property, then you’ll be covered by your homeowners insurance policy.
-Debris removal can be included on your policy, but sometimes carriers put a limit on debris removal (of $500, $1,000, or $2,000 per occurrence).
+With any storm, debris removal comes with the cost of damages.
+If your tree falls on any roofed structure and causes damage to your property, then you'll be covered by your homeowners insurance policy.
+Insurance carriers usually put a limit on debris removal of $500, $1,000, or $2,000 per occurrence.
 Check your policy details for your exact coverage limit.

 As you cannot use your driveway and since the tree may have damaged the driveway, homeowners insurance would cover its removal (in most states).
 However, check your deductible.
-Do you want to file a $1,200 claim with a $1,000 deductible - probably not.
+You don't want to file a $1,200 claim with a $1,000 deductible.

 Ouch.
 Your homeowners insurance would not cover it.
-Your auto insurance policy would under comprehensive or other-than-collision coverage.
+Your auto insurance policy would provide coverage if you have comprehensive or other-than-collision coverage on the car.

-Homeowners insurance companies are a huge fan of responsible homeowners.
-Any time damage happens that could have been prevented, it gets classified as negligence.
-And when that happens, they most likely won’t cover damages.
-Something to keep in mind if you see a tree start to look like it could be a problem exercise some preventative maintenance to restore the tree or remove the tree before damage occurs.
-Supporting the tree with cables is risky, because if the cables break in a storm, the insurance company will say you were negligent in not removing the tree (given you put the cables up, you knew it had issues).
+Homeowners insurance companies are a big fan of responsible homeowners.
+Any time damage happens because the homeowner ignored a problem, it gets classified as negligence.
+And when that happens, they most likely won't cover costs.
+If you see a tree on your lot or your neighbor's lot that could have a problem, exercise some preventative maintenance to restore the tree or remove the tree before damage occurs.
+Supporting the tree with cables is risky because if the cables break in a storm, the insurance company will say you were negligent in not removing the tree (given you put the wires up, you knew it had issues).

-Your tree decides to fall into the street?
+5. Your tree decides to fall into the street

 While annoying, unfortunately, cleaning it up is on you.
 Homeowners insurance generally doesn't cover trees falling over in your yard.
 They have to damage a structure for coverage to kick in.
 Some policies do, however, offer coverage for debris removal assistance.

-If there was a riot, car accident, or fire that caused the tree to fall, then it would be classified under that peril and covered.
-On the other hand, if a tree fell over because of ground movement and damaged your house, it could be excluded if ground movement is an exclusion on your policy. (most common)
+If there were a riot, car accident, or fire that caused the tree to fall, then it would be classified under that peril and covered.
+On the other hand, if a tree fell over because of ground movement and damaged your house, it could be excluded if the ground movement is an exclusion on your policy.

-Your pesky neighbor’s tree fell into your yard?
+8. Your pesky neighbor's tree fell into your yard

-This is where it gets unfortunate: where the tree lands determines responsibility.
-So, if the tree falls in your yard and it was healthy, you’re responsible.
+Where the tree lands will determine responsibility, so if the tree falls in your yard and it was healthy, you're responsible.

 How Much Coverage Will My Policy Provide?

 Again, this varies from policy to policy.
 Generally speaking, the limit per tree is $500 for removal.
 Some policies limit the amount you can claim per event.
-For example, if your policy limits your claim total to $1,000 for tree removal, and it cost $500 to remove each tree, and 4 of them were knocked down, then you’d have to pay the extra $1,000 out of pocket.
+For example, if your policy restricts your claim total to $1,000 for tree removal, and it cost $500 to remove each tree, and 4 of them fell, then you'd have to pay the extra $1,000 out of pocket.

 Will My Insurer Buy New Trees?